PX4/PX4-user_guide/en/flight_modes_mc/acro.md

 ## Technical Description

-RC/manual mode for performing acrobatic maneuvers e.g. flips, rolls and loops.
+Manual mode for performing acrobatic maneuvers e.g. flips, rolls and loops.

+RC Roll/Pitch/Yaw (RPY) stick inputs control the rate of angular rotation around the respective axes.
+Throttle is passed directly to control allocation.
-RC RPY stick inputs control the rate of angular rotation around the respective axes.
-When sticks are centered the vehicle will stop rotating, but remain in its current orientation (not necessarily level).
+When sticks are centered the vehicle will stop rotating, but remain in its current orientation (not necessarily level) and moving according to its current momentum.

+Manual control input is required (such as RC control, joystick):

+- Roll, Pitch, Yaw: Assistance from autopilot to stabilize the attitude rate.
+  Position of RC stick maps to the rate of rotation of vehicle in that orientation.
+- Throttle: Manual control via RC sticks.
+  RC input is sent directly to control allocation.

 ## Stick Input Mapping